What Stock and Bond Investing Alternatives Do I Have?

 With a variable annuity, you invest a sum with an insurance company, just as you would with a fixed annuity.
 But instead of investing your money in the insurance company's general account, as with a fixed annuity, your money is invested in a separate account made up of a number of different investment subaccounts.
 You specify how much of your annuity will be invested in the various subaccounts and your return will be based on the performance of the investments you select.

 There are contract limitations, fees, and charges associated with variable annuities, which can include mortality and expense risk charges, sales and surrender charges, investment management fees, administrative fees, and charges for optional benefits.
 Withdrawals reduce annuity contract benefits and values.
 Variable annuities are not guaranteed by the FDIC or any other government agency; they are not deposits of, nor are they guaranteed or endorsed by, any bank or savings association.
 Withdrawals of annuity earnings are taxed as ordinary income and may be subject to surrender charges plus a 10% federal tax penalty if made prior to age 59½.
-Any guarantees are contingent on the financial strength and claims-paying ability of the issuing company.
+Any guarantees are contingent on the financial strength and claims-paying ability of the issuing insurance company.
 Variable annuity subaccounts fluctuate with changes in market conditions, and when the annuity is surrendered, your principal may be worth more or less than the original amount invested.

 Mutual funds, variable annuities, and variable universal life insurance are sold by prospectus.
 Please consider the investment objectives, risks, charges, and expenses carefully before investing.
 The prospectus, which contains this and other information about the mutual fund, variable annuity contract, or variable universal life policy and their underlying investment options, can be obtained from your financial professional.
 Be sure to read the prospectus carefully before deciding whether to invest.

 The information in this newsletter is not intended as tax, legal, investment, or retirement advice or recommendations, and it may not be relied on for the purpose of avoiding any federal tax penalties.
 You are encouraged to seek guidance from an independent tax or legal professional.
 The content is derived from sources believed to be accurate.
 Neither the information presented nor any opinion expressed constitutes a solicitation for the purchase or sale of any security.
-This material was written and prepared by Broadridge Advisor Solutions. © 2024 Broadridge Financial Solutions, Inc.
+This material was written and prepared by Broadridge Advisor Solutions. © 2025 Broadridge Financial Solutions, Inc.